 The rectus abdominis originates from the pubic crest and pubic symphysis, while it is inserted at the ventral surface of the thorax that includes the cartilage of the 5th-7th rib and xiphoid process of the sternum.
 It receives its innervation through the intercostal nerves Th7-Th11, and subcostal nerve (Th12).
 This muscle acts as a ventral flexor of the torso, dorsal tipper of the pelvis and lowers the ribs.

 Special features: In some people, the muscle is also innervated by the segments T5-T6.

-Pyramidal muscle originates from the superior margin of the pubic bone and the symphysis, located anterior to the rectus abdominis muscle.
-It is inserted on the linea alba and runs within the rectus sheath.
+The pyramidal muscle originates from the superior margin of the pubic bone and the symphysis, located anterior to the rectus abdominis muscle.
+It is inserted in the linea alba and runs within the rectus sheath.
 During active innervation by the subcostal nerve (T12), it tenses the linea alba.

 Special features: This muscle is not actually found in every individual.
 It can get additional innervation from the segments Th11 and L1-L2.

 Lateral abdominal muscles

 External oblique, Internal oblique, Transverse abdominal as well as Cremaster muscles form the lateral abdominal muscle group.